TayyibahShaik/Sb-food/README.md

 2. Database Configuration:
 • Set up a MongoDB database either locally or using a cloud-based MongoDB service like MongoDB Atlas or use locally with MongoDB compass.
 • Create a database and define the necessary collections for admin, users,  restaurants, food products, orders,and other relevant data.

-Create Express.js Server:
+3.Create Express.js Server:
 • Set up an Express.js server to handle HTTP requests and serve API endpoints.
 • Configure middleware such as body-parser for parsing request bodies and cors for handling cross-origin requests.
 4. Define API Routes:
 • Create separate route files for different API functionalities such as users, orders, and authentication.
 • Define the necessary routes for listing products, handling user registration and  login,managing orders, etc.